ChrisWebbDeveloper/cv/README.md

 - Top-down 2D dungeon crawler game
 - Originally built in Unity
 - Migrating to Godot
-- Written in C# using a variety of components to isolate logic functionality
+- Written in C# using a variety of elements to isolate logic functionality
 - Drawing 16x16 sprites in GIMP, combined into sprite sheets

 ### Chris Webb Developer (v3)